-Lagos is one of the most charming small towns on the Southern Algarvian coast, far from mass tourism, old, but with young spirit, it has conquered the heart of its visitors with spectacular beaches, natural wonders and cool vibe.
-Geeks, Phoenicians, Romans and Moors all recognised the importance of the town port.
+Lagos is one of the most charming small towns on the Southern Algarvian coast, far from mass tourism, old, but with a young spirit, it has conquered the heart of its visitors with spectacular beaches, natural wonders, and cool vibe.
+Geeks, Phoenicians, Romans, and Moors all recognized the importance of the town port.
 In 1415 a giant fleet set sail to conquer Ceuta in Morocco thus giving the birth of Age of Discoveries.
-But this is history, nowadays Lagos greatest attraction is Ponta de Piedade – natural rock formations along with beaches, water sports, healthy food restaurants and developing modern arts scene.
+But this is history, nowadays Lagos greatest attraction is Ponta de Piedade – natural rock formations along with beaches, water sports, healthy food restaurants and developing modern art scene.

 Mertola is one of the most beautiful Alentejan towns on a hilltop, overlooking the Guadiana river, that has kept its charm from the old times.
 Due to its long economic stagnation, it has preserved much of it Islamic heritage, thus today has the status of Vila Museum – Museum town.
 Every 2 years in May Mertola hosts an Islamic festival when it’s decorated to resemble a Souk.
 Apart from admiring the ancient streets, Mertola offers activities such as handicraft workshops, conveying, cycling, horse riding and eating wild boar and other Alentejan delicacies.